-Elution involves washing of the analytes through a column by continuous addition of fresh solvent.
-The sample is introduced at the head of a column, where-upon the components of the sample distribute themselves between the mobile and stationary phases.
-Introduction of additional mobile phase (the eluent) forces the solvent containing parts of the sample to move down the column, where further partition between the mobile phase and fresh portions of the stationary phase occurs, and so on.
+Elution involves washing of the species through a column by continuous addition of fresh solvent.
+The sample is introduced at the head of a column, whereupon the components of the sample distribute themselves between the mobile and stationary phases.
+Introduction of additional mobile phase (the eluent) forces the solvent containing a part of the sample to move down the column, where further partition between the mobile phase and fresh portions of the stationary phase occurs.